MicrosoftDocs/Viva/Viva/insights/personal/use/home-web.md

     * Semi-monthly Digest email
 * Outlook
     * Outlook add-in
-    * Delay delivery plan and notifications
+    * Schedule send suggestions notifications
-        * You can separately opt in to resume the Delay delivery plan and receive notifications
+        * You can separately opt in to resume schedule send suggestions and receive notifications
 * Settings
     * All settings *except* for the following:
         * Opting in and opting out